AlejandroDavidArzolaSaavedra/Kata-Histogram-With-Sqlite/README.md

 - [Usage](#usage)

 ## Prerequisites
-To run Kata5P2, ensure you have the following installed:
+To run, ensure you have the following installed:
 - Java Development Kit (JDK) ☕
 - SQLite database 🗃️
 - JFreeChart library for chart generation 📈